getgud-io/getgud-docs/sdk-commands.md

 std::string matchGuid = GetgudSDK::StartMatch(gameGuid, matchMode, mapName);
 ```
 * `gameGuid` - The Game guid you received when starting a new Game
-* `matchMode` - the mode of the match (each mode has an additional AI learning processes) - String, Alphanumeric, 36 chars max.
+* `matchMode` - the mode of the match (each mode has an additional AI learning processes) - String, Alphanumeric, max 36 chars.
-* `mapName` - the unique name of the map - String, Alphanumeric, 36 chars max.
+* `mapName` - the unique name of the map - String, Alphanumeric, max 36 chars.

 ### SendActions(std::deque<BaseActionData*> actions)